fbpx

 Check out the Barbican for its edgy performances and Shoreditch for a hipster hangout vibe.
 Visit the classics at the National Gallery and stand among the pigeons in Trafalgar Square.

-Only have one or two days in London?
+How to spend one or two days in London?

+With only one or two days in London, the clock is ticking.
 Strip out the visits to the parks and don’t queue to get into attractions unless you’re utterly passionate about them.
 The Tower of London is probably the one exception to this.

 For a third view: take a helicopter tour over London.
 Extraordinary

-More on London and Travel in the UK
+More on Travel in London

 3 thoughts on “How to Spend 72 Hours in London: Your Perfect Three Day London Itinerary”